 engage positively with the entire PSSO team.

-Rehearsals will commence in term 1, week 1, 2019.
+Rehearsals will start in term 1, week 2, 4 February 2020.
 Rehearsals are on Tuesdays from 4.00pm to 5.45pm, at Mulberry Hall, Norwood Primary School, Osmond Terrace, Norwood.

 Members are expected to learn the music before rehearsals.
 If necessary, they should ask their instrumental music teacher for help.